AaltoSciComp/scicomp-docs/training/python-scicomp/index.rst

 1. In the example above we saw that ``2**100`` was too large.
-What is the default datatype of a numpy integer array if we don't explicitly specify some type, and what is the largest possible integer we can store in such na element.
+What is the default datatype of a numpy integer array if we don't explicitly specify some type, and what is the largest possible integer we can store in such an element.

 2. What is the smallest negative element (that is, the largest absolute value of a negative number)?
 Is it different from the